-The Air Intelligence Unit recovered 37 gold bars worth Rs 1 crore from under the passenger seat placed over the life jacket
+The Air Intelligence Unit (AIU) of the Mumbai Customs found 37 bars of the yellow metal, worth over Rs 1 crore, stuffed under the passenger seat in an aircraft

 It seems that gold smugglers are now trying ingenious methods to hide the contraband from Customs.
 The Air Intelligence Unit (AIU) of Mumbai Customs found gold worth over R1 crore stuffed under the passenger seat in an aircraft.

 The gold bars were wrapped in cloth and placed under the cushion of the passenger seat